ATEX & IECEX

 What does ATEX mean?

-ATEX is an abbreviation from the French, ATmosphère EXplosible (or explosive atmospheres, translated into English), a term which appears in the name of the EU directive 94/9/EC (now replaced by DIRECTIVE 2014/34/EU), which relates to devices used in explosive atmospheres.
-Generally, it is used to refer to ATEX certifications/standards related to a product’s suitability for being used in hazardous environments
+ATEX is an abbreviation from the French, ATmosphère EXplosible (or explosive atmospheres, translated into English).
+This a term is used in the EU ATEX Directive 94/9/EC (now replaced by ATEX Directive 2014/34/EU), a code meant to regulates devices used in explosive atmospheres.
+Generally, “ATEX” is used to refer to those ATEX certifications/standards and a product’s suitability for being used in hazardous environments

 What does ATEX certified mean?

-ATEX certification is given to equipment that has gone through rigorous testing outlined by European Union directives and proved safe to use in specific environments with explosive atmospheres, according to the zone/s they are certified to be used in.
+ATEX certification is given to equipment that has gone through rigorous testing outlined by European Union directives.
+Products that are ATEX compliant have been proved safe to use in specific environments with explosive atmospheres, according to the zone/s they are certified to be used in.

 - an ignition source